 For we are God's fellow workers; you are God's field, God's building.1 Corinthians 3:9(NASB)

-What joy should fill our hearts and what awe should flood our beings as we contemplate the momentous position, of 'fellow-worker with God'.
-But by His grace, all who have trusted Him for salvation have automatically been placed in this position as fellow-labourers with Him.
+What joy should fill our hearts and what awe should flood our beings as we contemplate the momentous position, of 'fellow-workers with God'.
+But by His grace, all who have trusted Him for salvation have automatically been placed in this position as, "fellow-labourers with Him."
 We are under His employment and we have a responsibility to do as He tells us - and He will fashion and form us into the image and likeness of His beloved Son, until we reflect Christ's eternal beauty.

 As God's fellow-workers, let us occupy until He comes to take us to be with Himself.
 Let us be content to work the works of God in the place where He has planted us, submitting to His refining work in our inward parts, as we labour with our Lord as co-worker and fellow-labourer and as we continue to be fitted together as a dwelling-place for His Holy Spirit.